golang-leipzig/golang-leipzig.github.io/content/posts/meetup-13-wrapup.md

 The complete example can be found here:
 [https://github.com/embano1/funcy-ops/blob/main/server.go](https://github.com/embano1/funcy-ops/blob/main/server.go).

-The functional options is a Go pattern and addresses some issues with too many arguments, variants of New and API stability.
+Functional Options is a Go *pattern* and addresses some issues with too many arguments, variants of *New* and API stability.

 ## Misc